Floors of St Louis

 If you’ve ever had carpet installed in your home, you may be familiar with that “new carpet smell”, but where does it come from?

 Off-gassing is the process by which chemicals known as volatile organic compounds (VOCs) are released into the air.
 This may sound intimidating at first, but VOCs are released from many common household products.
+When it comes to carpet, the VOCs are primarily associated with the backing.

 Potential Health Risks